6siyan/CS515_Projects/README.md

 drop or d to drop a personal item to the room. like "drop key"

 inventory or i to check what item in your bag. like "inventory"

-### Hint:
-There are locked rooms in the game.

-If you meet "This is locked, you need find a key first!".
-It means you should find the "key" item first.
-When you have a key in your inventory.
-You have access to a locked room.